UnstoppableSwap/.github/profile/README.md

 # UnstoppableSwap
-This is UnstoppableSwap, the anonymous, trustless and secure software for Bitcoin <-> Monero atomic swaps.
+This is UnstoppableSwap, the trustless and secure software for Bitcoin <-> Monero atomic swaps.

 In this organization we host multiple repositories which contain all the open source code for our different subprojects: